 Each School-based Pantry’s operating costs are around $50,000 annually.
 Your support of our Growing Healthy Futures campaign will go directly to funding this important program.
 Will you help us grow healthy families and healthy futures?

-In appreciation, all Growing Healthy Futures supporters will be invited to a virtual celebration on Thursday, September 10.
+In appreciation, all Growing Healthy Futures supporters were invited to a closing celebration on Thursday, September 10.
 Watch a preview of the virtual farm-to-screen experience below.

 To reach struggling families in the communities where they live, The Greater Boston Food Bank (GBFB) operates free, monthly food distributions at public schools across Eastern Massachusetts called School-based Pantries.
 Every family takes home 40-50 pounds of nutritious food, from fresh fruits and vegetables to meats, dairy, pasta and more.